-In November 2018, police received an anonymous tip, suggesting someone named "Ryan" was trafficking drugs out of an apartment on Emelita Avenue and drove a red Ford Mustang convertible.
+In November 2018, police received an anonymous tip, suggesting someone named â??Ryanâ?• was trafficking drugs out of an apartment on Emelita Avenue and drove a red Ford Mustang convertible.
 Officer Giovanni Espinoza, the assigned officer, identified Ryan Barry as a potential suspect and began investigating.
-Barry was on probation for felony drug and firearm charges and subject to warrantless search conditions as part of his probation terms, allowing his "person, property, and residence to be searched without a warrant."
-Officer Espinoza had Barry surveilled and noticed him leaving the Emelita apartment in a red convertible Mustang.
+Barry was on probation for felony drug and firearm charges and subject to warrantless search conditions as part of his probation terms, allowing his â??person, property, and residence to be searched without a warrant.â? • Officer Espinoza had Barry surveilled and noticed him leaving the Emelita apartment in a red convertible Mustang.
 He followed Barry to a nearby gas station, stopped him, and asked him to get out of the car.
-Barry complied, and Officer Espinoza noticed a clear plastic bag in Barry's hand and requested that he turn it over.
-He believed the bagged substance looked like methamphetamine, handcuffed Barry, and searched the car, discovering "several pouches containing illegal drugs, a scale with drug residue, and a loaded pistol."
-Believing that Barry's probation conditions permitted such a search if they had probable cause to think he resided there, Officer Espinoza told Barry that the Emelita apartment would be searched next.
-His suspicion that Barry lived at this apartment stemmed from the combination of the anonymous tip's information, surveillance, and observations.
+Barry complied, and Officer Espinoza noticed a clear plastic bag in Barryâ??s hand and requested that he turn it over.
+He believed the bagged substance looked like methamphetamine, handcuffed Barry, and searched the car, discovering an an arrangement and searched the car, discovering arrangement are searched to the car, discovering are searched to the car, discovering are searched to the car, discovering arrangement are searched to the car, discovering are searched to the car, discove containing illegal drugs, a scale with drug residue, and a loaded pistol.â? • Believing that Barryâ??s probation conditions permitted such a search if they had probable cause to think he resided there, Officer Espinoza told Barry that the Emelita apartment would be searched next.
+His suspicion that Barry lived at this apartment stemmed from the combination of the anonymous tipâ??s information, surveillance, and observations.
 Barry never denied living there or acted shocked.
 Instead, he requested not to scare his sleeping girlfriend while entering.
-To do so, Officer Espinoza asked for Barry's keys.
+To do so, Officer Espinoza asked for Barryâ??s keys.
 Barry pointed out his keychain and showed him the front door apartment key.
 Inside the apartment, Officer Espinoza discovered additional firearms, ammunition, illegal drugs, and drug paraphernalia.
 Barry then admitted to selling drugs out of the Emelita apartment while living there with his girlfriend for about a month.
-Ultimately, Barry was charged with possession with intent to distribute the narcotics found in his car and apartment, possession of a firearm in furtherance of drug trafficking; and being a felon in possession of firearms and ammunition."
+Ultimately, Barry was charged with possession with intent to distribute the narcotics found in his car and apartment, possession of a firearm in furtherance of drug trafficking; and being a felon in possession of firearms and ammunition. a? •

 At district court, Barry moved to suppress all evidence seized from both his car and the apartment.
-He argued that the search of the Emelita apartment violated his Fourth Amendment rights because Officer Espinoza lacked probable cause to believe he lived there - a requirement to justify a warrantless search under his probation conditions.
-The court rejected this argument, which led to Barry's appeal to the Ninth Circuit, challenging the validity of the search of the Emelita apartment.
+He argued that the search of the Emelita apartment violated his Fourth Amendment rights because Officer Espinoza lacked probable cause to believe he lived there \hat{a} ?? a requirement to justify a warrantless search under his probation conditions.
+The court rejected this argument, which led to Barry \hat{a} ??s appeal to the Ninth Circuit, challenging the validity of the search of the Emelita apartment.
 The key question on appeal whether the officers had probable cause to believe that Barry, who was on probation and subject to warrantless search conditions, actually resided at the Emelita apartment.